burzum/cakephp-user-tools/Docs/Documentation/Overview.md

 Overview
 ========

-Some features:
+Features

+* Made as much configurable as possible
-* User registration (with optional token generation)
+* User registration
 * Email verification via token
 * Password reset via token
-* Password generation
+* Password generation (not recommended but some people want it)
-* Basic CRUD for registration, login, password reset and user listing
+* Basic CRUD for users, including registration, token verification and password reset
+* A shell for maintenance tasks (cleanup expired registrations, password reset, ...)